shaolang/blog/content/posts/xxxx-xx-xx-property-based-testing-from-elixir-to-clojure-part2.md

 [^4]: Actually, more appropriately, Fred's wisdom.
 [^5]: Because the price generated isn't checked against the price list, it's
       possible that the "special" price is actually more costly :joy:
+[^6]: Finding cases that we didn't think of is exactly the reason why
+      we adopt property-based testing.

 [prev]: ../2019-08-10-property-based-testing-from-elixir-to-clojure/
 [pbtpee]: https://pragprog.com/book/fhproper/property-based-testing-with-proper-erlang-and-elixir